Trump’s Reality Distortion Field Could be a Huge Asset for Democrats This Fall

 The Times piece also reports that, as his fellow Republicans fret, Brad Parscale, the president’s pollster, is feeding him inaccurate, Trump-friendly poll numbers, which the president is more than happy to parade on Twitter.

 Why does this matter?
 Most presidents, even if they claim not to be obsessed with polls the way Trump is, have a pretty good idea of their own political currency, and adjust their alignment with their parties accordingly.
-Sometimes, presidents realize that they are not welcome by members of their own party in certain areas; for example, a then-struggling Barack Obama avoided red states in 2014, and George W. Bush was not always welcomed with open arms on the stump, even in Republican-friendly districts, back in 2006.
+Sometimes, presidents realize that they are not welcome by members of their own party in certain areas; for example, a then-struggling Barack Obama avoided red states in 2014, and George W. Bush was not always welcomed with open arms on the stump, even in Republican-friendly districts, circa 2006.

 Something different is going on this time around.
 President Trump remains enormously popular within the Republican Party; most Republican members of Congress have made the calculation that even if Trump is underwater in their state, defying the president would be a political loser, since it leave them without any reliable constituency.